holepunchto/pear-docs/tools/hypershell.md

 **Client**

-Now, users can connect to servers (provided they allow their public key):
+Now the server can be connected to (providing the public key has been allowed):

 ```bash
 hypershell <server public key>